On first-species counterpoint theory: Basic motivations and definitions

 The germ of Mazzola's model is the observation that there is a \textit{unique} symmetry $p$ of the ring $\mathbb{Z}_{12}$, namely $e^25$, that sends consonances to dissonances.
 In fact,

 We postpone the proof of the uniqueness to Section~\ref{sec3.4}.
-Moreover, $e^25\circ e^25=e^01=id$, so $e^25$ is its own inverse.
-Two important structural implications of this uniqueness property, for mathematical counterpoint theory, can be appreciated in Theorem~\ref{indxdich} and Lemma~\ref{commusimp}.
+Moreover, the conditions that $e^2 5$ is the unique symmetry in $\sym(\mathbb{Z}_{12})$ sending $K$ to $D$ and that $7K$ is a multiplicative monoid \textit{characterize} the partition $\{K,D\}$ according to \cite[Section~13.1]{Beau}.

 Up to now, we have the intervals, consonances, and dissonances of counterpoint, but we need to model the voices in a composition.
-We achieve this by means of the dual numbers ring\footnote{We discuss the choice of dual numbers to model this situation in Section~\ref{sec3}.} $\mathbb{Z}_{12}[\epsilon]$, which is the ring of linear polynomials $c+d\epsilon$, with $c,d\in \mathbb{Z}_{12}$, in an indeterminate $\epsilon$ satisfying the relation $\epsilon^2=0$.
-The element $c+d\epsilon$, called a \textbf{contrapuntal interval}, represents a pitch class $c$, of the cantus firmus, together with the interval $d$ between $c$ and the pitch class $c+d$ from the superior discantus.
+We achieve this by means of the \textbf{countrapuntal intervals} ring $\mathbb{Z}_{12}[\x]$, which consists of all linear polynomials $c+d\x$, with $c,d\in \mathbb{Z}_{12}$, in an indeterminate $\x$ satisfying certain relation.\footnote{This relation is $\x^2=\alpha \x$ for some constant $\alpha\in\{0,1\}$.
+See Section~\ref{sec3} for details.} A contrapuntal interval $c+d\x$, represents a pitch class $c$, of the cantus firmus, together with the interval $d$ between $c$ and the pitch class $c+d$ from the superior discantus.
 As already said, in a piece of Renaissance counterpoint, it is mandatory that $d$ be a consonance.
-For instance, the dual number $2+7\epsilon$ in $\mathbb{Z}_{12}[\epsilon]$ comes from the following musical example.
+For instance, the contrapuntal interval $2+7\x$ in $\mathbb{Z}_{12}[\x]$ comes from the following musical example.